 Although test makers have since had some say in regulations, it remains key to stay in the know when it comes to the latest from U.S. Copyright Office.

 As part of the ICE Exchange, Matt Ferris, director of test development at the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA), will present “New Rules to the Old Game: Preparing to Register Secure Items with the US Copyright Office.”

 We spoke with him to learn more about the session, the importance of this subject and what attendees can expect to learn.

 What is your experience with the topic and why does it interest you?

 Like many organizations, NBCRNA has registered its test forms with the U.S. Copyright Office for years.
-When we learned about the interim rulemaking in July 2017 — that seemed to rule out any copyright registration for the California Achievement Test (CAT) or linear-on-the-fly (LOFT) tests — we were shocked, as were colleagues like Jessica O'Keefe at the Conference of State Bank Supervisors (CSBS) or Jennifer Semko at Baker McKenzie.
+When we learned about the interim rulemaking in July 2017 — that seemed to rule out any copyright registration for computer adaptive testing (CAT) or linear-on-the-fly (LOFT) tests — we were shocked, as were colleagues like Jessica O'Keefe at the Conference of State Bank Supervisors (CSBS) or Jennifer Semko at Baker McKenzie.